-This article will show you how to batch watermark an entire folder of photos with a transparent watermark in Photoshop.
-The tutorial result will look like this:
+In this article you will learn how to batch watermark an entire folder of photos with a transparent watermark in a few steps.
+Don’t worry, it’s easy!
+The result will look like this:

 Optionally, you may create a group for your own actions using a button on the left of the “Create new action”.
-This may be useful, if you have a huge amount of actions, not batch watermarking action alone.
+This may be useful, if you want to creat a huge amount of actions, not batch watermarking action alone.

 What To Do If Your Images Were Stolen

 Select the Horizontal Type Tool (shortcut “T”) and click anywhere inside the photo to add a string of text.
-Type any string you wish.
+Type anything you wish.
 For example, your website address is a good idea because people will be able to find you even if they lost your business card.

 You can add a copyright symbol as well.
-On Windows hold Alt and press numbers 1, 6 and 9 on the numpad.
+On Windows hold Alt and press numbers 0, 1, 6 and 9.
 On Mac hold Alt/Option and press g.
-You can find a video demonstration of typing a copyright symbol in my blog.
+You can find a video demonstration of typing a copyright symbol in our blog.

-Click the Edit – Free Transform menu item, resize and arrange the text item.
-Also, you can choose the Move tool, select both layers and click the arrange buttons in the main toolbar.
-I prefer the later approach because it will center the watermark on every photo in a batch, even if their sizes are different.
+Select Edit – Free Transform in the menu, resize and arrange the text layer.
+Also, you can select both layers by pressing “Shift” and clicking on the second layer, then choose the Move Tool.
+Then click the arrange buttons in the main toolbar.
+I prefer the latter approach because it will center the watermark on every photo in a batch, even if their sizes are different.

 As an alternative to selecting two layers, you may select entire picture (Ctrl+A).
 The arrange buttons will become enabled as well.

-This step is very important for batch watermarking in Photoshop because it fixes the watermark position on every photo.
+This step is very important for batch watermarking in Photoshop because it keeps the watermark position fixed on every photo.
 Otherwise, Photoshop will put it into different places on different photos.

-Select the newly created text layer and click the Layer – Layer Style – Bevel & Emboss menu item, or “fx” button at the bottom of the layers list.
+Select the newly created text layer and click Layer – Layer Style – Bevel & Emboss menu item or “fx” button at the bottom of the layers list.
 Layer Styles dialog will open.
-Default settings work in most situations, so leave them intact and click the OK button.
+Default settings work in most situations, so leave them intact and click “OK”.

 The Fill option on the top of the Layers window sets opacity of the layer itself and doesn’t affect layer styles.
 Set it to 0 to keep the bevel effect only.
-This will produce a nice glass-like look to the watermark.
+This will create a nice glass-like look.

-Open the Actions pane and click the button with a black square on it.
+Open the Actions panel and click the button with a square on it.
 This will stop recording.
 Close the photo: we don’t need it anymore.
 It is better to discard changes because it will be watermarked anyway.
-It was a preparation but now we can start batch watermarking in Photoshop.
+It was a preparation.
+Now we are ready to start batch watermarking in Photoshop.